hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### onBehind

-Called by Consensus to notify Execution that the Consensus system is very far behind in processing relative to its peers (most likely because it cannot find a peer that contains any of the events needed for advancing consensus).
+Called by Consensus to notify Execution that the Consensus system is very far behind in processing relative to its neighbors (most likely because it cannot find a neighbor that contains any of the events needed for advancing consensus).
 Execution will use this call to initiate a reconnect procedure.

 #### onBadNode